alexhermida/alexhermida/README.md

 ## Interests

+I work as a software engineer - nowadays mainly building and deploying services and pipelines.
-I work as FullStack (whatever it means).
-I enjoy creating solutions for real problems, dealing with challenging legacy, working inside a team and learning **every** single day.
+Mostly backend code and leading with data for enabling other teams like data engineers or scientists to achieve their goals.
+BUT haven't been too much time since I worked as a full stack :-D I enjoy creating solutions for real problems, dealing with challenging legacy, working inside a team and learning **every** single day.

 I bealive that one of the most valuable thing for achieving goals is communication.